Braided surfaces and their characteristic maps: Thickness of elementary surface group homomorphisms

 If $S_j=\{\alpha_i,\beta_i\}_{i\in I_j}$ are images of generators of $\pi_1(\Sigma_j)$ by $f_j$ and $\tilde S_j=\{\tilde\alpha_i,\tilde\beta_i\}_{i\in I_j}$ are lifts to $\mathbb F$, we can define

 Eventually we set:

-Then, if stably equivalent, $ocl^s(f_1,f_2)$ equals the minimal genus of a Heegaard splitting separating the boundaries of a 3-manifold to which $f_j$ extend and also the minimal number of stabilizations yielding equivalent representations in $G$.
+If $f_1$ and $f_2$ are stably equivalent, then $ocl^s(f_1,f_2)$ equals the minimal genus of a Heegaard splitting separating the boundaries of a 3-manifold to which $f_j$ extend and also the minimal number of stabilizations yielding equivalent representations in $G$.
 The proof is identical. \end{remark}

 \begin{remark} The branched surface case of homomorphisms $f:\pi_1(\Sigma_g\setminus B)\to G$ with prescribed images of peripheral loops follows directly from the closed surface treated above, without essential modifications. \end{remark}